lnxchk/chefdk-fundamentals/scene_04.md

 ## Cookbooks

-Well the recipe that you put together to do a little setup proved useful.
+Well the recipe that you put together to setup the workstation proved useful.
 Useful enough to see if the same could be done with a webserver.

 That shouldn't be a problem right?

 It's a package, a file, and a service.
 Everything you've already completed.

-Version control and a README would definitely make it easier to share the recipes that we create.
+Now the request to add version control and a README would definitely make it easier to share the recipes that we create.
 Without version control we'd have no way to recover our work and allow us to build this software collaboratively.
 Without a README no one would know what the recipe even was suppose to do or what it did.

 -